mcas321/velumpipe/README.md

 4. Local Keys: If you lose your browser, you lose access to messages
 5. No Backup: Messages cannot be recovered once deleted

-## 🤝 Contribuir
+## Contributing

-1. Fork el proyecto
+1. Fork the project
-2. Crea una rama para tu feature (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit tus cambios (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request